 • Variogram

-• Fragmentation dimension
+• Fragmentation dimension (not available in BENOIT for Matlab)

 ... the variety of fractal analysis methods available in BENOIT, together with generally detailed help files and significant user control of operations, make BENOIT a good resource for learning about and using fractal analysis methods.